-NSCI 399 Independent Research
+NSCI 399 Independent Research (1-3)

 Independent research may be either project or research-oriented.
-Such topics are not a normal part of the curriculum and serve two needs: first, the student investigates an area of special interest; and second, the student works closely with a faculty member in planning, executing and evaluating the program.
+Such topics are not a normal part of the curriculum and serve two needs.
+First, the student investigates an area of special interest, and second, the student works closely with a faculty member in planning, executing and evaluating the project.
+May be repeatable up to 6 credit hours.